 - Watts are cheap – high power amps are readily available

 The reality is that although there are ways around it (if you are willing to accept the trade-offs), Hoffman’s Iron Law will basically stand between you and a high sensitivity speaker in a small cabinet with deep bass response.
 So if you’re after the high quality, full-range sound reproduction modern drivers are capable of, you’d be better off finding a good high-power amp to drive your new low sensitivity speakers.
-Don’t blame me…blame Hoffman.
+Don’t blame me…blame Hofman.